Welcome to my trip report on Garada's CRJ-1000!

 Only to find that I got 29A which was not what I want.
 Only realized this when I was at the gate waiting.

-Checking out the the domestic departure hall.
+The domestic departure hall.

 Routing for this flight!

-One of them features the Skyteam livery
+One of the CRJ-1000 in the fleet features the Skyteam livery

 Date: 18th February 2014